WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 }
 ```

 To get a specific value from a struct, we use dot notation.
-For example, to access this user's email address, we use `user1.email`.
 If the instance is mutable, we can change a value by using the dot notation and assigning into a particular field.
-The following listing shows how to change the value in the `email` field of a mutable `User` instance:

 Filename: src/main.rs